ed1016/ed1016.github.io/docs/_demos/GiN_examples.md

 This example shows the difference in sound scene capture between the different close-talking microphones, the binaural microphones worn by 'Participant 3', and the reference microphone.
 The baseline enhancement is also provided.

-Click on the buttons to hear the microphone recordings.
+Click on the buttons to listen to the microphone recordings.

 <table style="border-collapse: collapse; border: none; text-align: center;">
   <tr style="border: none;">